truflorau/tfhe-rs/apps/trivium/README.md

 # FHE boolean Trivium implementation using TFHE-rs

 The cleartext boolean Trivium is available to be built using the function `TriviumStream::<bool>::new`.
-This takes as input 2 arrays of 80 bool: the Trivium key and the IV.
+This takes 2 arrays of 80 bool as input: the Trivium key and the IV.
 After initialization, it returns a TriviumStream on which the user can call `next`, getting the next bit of the cipher stream, or `next_64`, which will compute 64 values at once, using multithreading to accelerate the computation.

-Quite similarly, the function `TriviumStream::<FheBool>::new` will return a very similar object running in FHE space.
+Quite similarly, the function `TriviumStream::<FheBool>::new` will return a very similar object running in the FHE space.
 Its arguments are
 2 arrays of 80 FheBool representing the encrypted Trivium key, and the encrypted IV.
-It also requires a reference to the the server key of the current scheme.
+It also requires a reference to the server key of the current scheme.
 This means that any user of this feature must also have the `tfhe-rs` crate as a dependency.